L400-RTI/Training-material/modules/03 - Connectors.md

 ##### Situation

-You are the RTI developer of Fabricam and the infrastructure is built to have a Master Data serbvices application in a SQL server.
+You are the Real-Time Intelligence developer of Fabricam and the infrastructure is built to have a Master Data serbvices application in a SQL server.
 The KQL data is ingesting live and the business have the following requirements:

 1. The Master Data from the SQL server must be read live
 2. The SQL server has a stored procedure which must be used.
 This stored procedure has already implemented business logic.